 Accept-Encoding header with the algorithm it supports and its order of precedence, the server picks one, uses it to compress the body of the response and uses the

 Content-Encoding header to tell the browser the algorithm it has chosen.
-As content negotiation has been used to choose a representation based on its encoding, a
+As content negotiation has been used to choose a representation based on its encoding, the server must send a

 Vary header containing at least

-Content-Encoding must be sent alongside this header in the response; that way, cache will be able to cache the different representations of the resource.
+Accept-Encoding alongside this header in the response; that way, caches will be able to cache the different representations of the resource.